OBOA: Writing Contest

 Handwritten submissions will not be accepted.

-Manuscripts will not be returned, but the author retains all rights to his/her work.
+Manuscripts will not be returned, but the author retains all rights to their work.

-Winning authors must be willing to have their stories published in the online edition of the
+Winning stories will be published in the online edition of Borealis.

 APL Employees/ Board members / Judges and their immediate families are ineligible to win.